shatha2014/Outfit2Vec_PartialOutfit2Vec/README.md

 ### Modules
 - `./DataPreprocessing` - preprocesssing data files - Removed
 - `./Datasets` contains the data files that were used during experiments
 - `./Models` contains the implementation for: Whole Outfits prediction and Partial Outfits Prediction and the evaluation of the Style Classification experiments.
-More details in the ReadMe inside Models.

 For citation:
 ### Outfit2Vec: Incorporating Clothing Hierarchical MetaData into Outfits' Recommendation